 Be persistent – “take a real rest” and be FREE!

-Our entire mission and all of our services – especially our new aftercare program – are geared toward your freedom.
+Our entire mission and all of our services – especially our aftercare program – The MAP For Healing & Recovery – are geared toward your freedom.
 Contact us to learn more about how we can help you physically, emotionally, relationally and spiritually.